-By the time I celebrated my 47th year of life, two particularly powerful journeys had unfolded.
+By the time I was 47, two particularly powerful journeys had unfolded.
 I had been a dedicated spiritual seeker, with the opportunity of volunteering time to support the lives of local communities in India, Romania, Hungary, Croatia, Russia and more.
 Separately, yet ever intertwined in the complex tapestry of fate, I had lost most of my nuclear family in one way or another.
 My only sibling, a sister, had died in a car accident years earlier.
 My father had the surprise of a brain aneurysm burst in his front lobe, leaving him looking like a man yet behaving as an incorrigible child.
 My mother took on his difficult care and I believe the daunting task killed her, in the form of cancer.
 My husband and I inherited my father, the parts that were left of him, and he lived with us for several years.

 Naturally, I was in therapy at several points in my life.
 At this particular time at age 47, I was in therapy contemplating the trajectory of the rest of my life, from a purposeful standpoint.
 I had a Master's Degree in Counseling Psychology and felt passionate about this career path in California, yet my husband’s job moved us to Virginia.
 I wasn't convinced we would stay in Virginia long enough for me to pursue licensure in the state.
 In addition, at that moment at age 47, becoming a therapist didn't have the spark to it that I often felt.

 At one point in a therapy session, my therapist opened a metaphorical box of life and tossed it in the air between us.
 She said, "If you didn't have to think about all of the obstacles or challenges of your dreams going forward, think pure and simply, what do you want?"